-By emailing me you give your consent to your story being included in the book.
+By emailing/messaging me you give your consent to your story being included in the book.
 There will be no payments made to anyone who contributes.
 If I include your story, I will endeavour to email you before publication to let you know.
 I reserve the right to edit your story before including it within my collection.
 All book profits will go to Greenfingers.
 I will not personally profit from sales of this book.

 About the Editor